 Tag Archive for: clickbackdrops

-When I started out with model photography studio work was… well studio work.
+When I started with model photography studio work was… well studio work.

 It was mostly seamless paper and some nice fabrics or canvas backgrounds.

-For me personally I love working this way, but I have to be honest my heart always beat faster when I find a cool location to shoot.
+Personally, I love working this way, but I have to be honest my heart always beats faster when I find a cool location to shoot.
+I was happy to find out that sets are very easy to create with Click Backdrops.

-So why not bring locations to your studio?
+So why not bring locations or sets to your studio?

 And although that already looks great, you can do so much more.

-I already showed you guys some of the shots we took during the clicklive event in the UK where we build a complete set with 3 backgrounds and a floor part.
+I already showed you guys some of the shots we took during the clicklive event in the UK where we built a complete set with 3 backgrounds and a floor part.

 As you can see it’s super easy to use two backgrounds and a floor part to create a small set.